mspnp/aks-secure-baseline/06-aks-jumpboximage.md

 1. Create the AKS jump box image template.

-   Next you are going to deploy the image template and AIB managed identity.
+   Next you are going to deploy the image template and Azure Image Builders's managed identity.
 This is being done directly into our workload resource group for simplicity.
 You can choose to deploy this to a separate resource group if you wish.
-The whole golden image generation process usually would happen out-of-band to the workload management.
+This "golden image" generation process would typically happen out-of-band to the workload management.

    ```bash
    #NETWORKING_ROLEID=4d97b98b-1d4f-4787-a291-c67834d212e7 # Network Contributor -- Only use this if you did not, or could not, create custom roles.
 This is more permission than necessary.)